-The Journal of Education and Science (EDUSJ) is pursuing ethical standards for publication, depending on the Conduct and Best Practice Guidelines for Journal Editors set by the Committee on Publication Ethics (COPE).
-Great attention will be spent on the detection and prevention of plagiarism, data fabrication and falsification, redundant publications, ghost-writing and improper author contribution, citation manipulation, and duplicate submission.
+The Journal of Education and Science (JES) is pursuing ethical standards for publication, depending on the conduct and best practice guidelines for journal editors set by the committee on publication ethics (COPE).
+Significant attention will be spent on detecting and preventing plagiarism, data fabrication and falsification, redundant publications, ghost-writing and improper author contribution, citation manipulation, and duplicate submission.

 Duties and Responsibilities of Publishers

-- EDUSJ is committing to ensure that editorial decisions on manuscript submissions are the final.
+- JES is committing to ensuring that editorial decisions on manuscript submissions are final.

-- EDUSJ is promising to ensure that the decision on manuscript submissions is only made based on professional judgment and will not be affected by any commercial interests.
+- JES promises to ensure that the decision on manuscript submissions is only based on professional judgment and will not be affected by any commercial interests.

-- EDUSJ is committing to maintain the integrity of academic and research records.
+- JES is committing to maintaining the integrity of academic and research records.

-- EDUSJ is always checking the plagiarism and fraudulent data issues involving in the submitted manuscript.
+- JES is constantly checking the plagiarism and fraudulent data issues involved in the submitted manuscript.

-- EDUSJ is always willing to publish corrections, clarifications and retractions involving its publications as and when needed.
+- JES is always willing to publish corrections, clarifications, and retractions involving its publications when needed.

 Duties and Responsibilities of Editors

-- The Editors of the journal should maintain the confidentiality of submitted manuscripts under review or until they are published.
+- The journal editors should maintain the confidentiality of submitted manuscripts under review or until they are published.

-- The Editor-in-Chief should make a decision on submitted manuscripts, whether to be published or not with other editors and reviewers
+- The editor-in-chief should decide on whether submitted manuscripts to be published or not, with other editors' and reviewers' scientific opinions.

-- The Editors of the journal should maintain academic integrity and strive to meet the needs of readers and authors.
+- The journal's editors should maintain academic integrity and strive to meet the needs of readers and authors.

-- The Editors of the journal should be willing to investigate plagiarism and fraudulent data issues and willing to publish corrections, clarifications, retractions, and apologies when needed.
+- The journal editors should be willing to investigate plagiarism and fraudulent data issues and be ready to publish corrections, clarifications, retractions, and apologies when needed.

-- The Editors of the journal should have the limit themselves only to the intellectual content.
+- The journal editors should have limited themselves only to the intellectual content.

-- The Editors of the journal must not disclose any information about submitted manuscripts to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.
+- The journal editors must not disclose any information about submitted manuscripts to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.

 Duties and Responsibilities of Reviewers

-- The Reviewers of the journal should assist the Editors in taking the decision for publishing the submitted manuscripts.
+- The journal reviewers should assist the editors in deciding to publish the submitted manuscripts.

-- The Reviewers should maintain the confidentiality of manuscripts, which they are invited to review.
+- The reviewers should maintain the confidentiality of manuscripts they are invited to review.

-- The Reviewers should provide comments in time that will help editors to make decision on the submitted manuscript to be published or not.
+- The reviewers should provide comments in time that will help editors decide whether the submitted manuscript is to be published.

 Duties and Responsibilities of Authors

-- Manuscripts must be submitted only in English and should be written according to sound grammar and proper terminology.
+- Manuscripts must be submitted only in English and written according to sound grammar and proper terminology.

-- Manuscripts must be submitted with the understanding that they have not been published elsewhere, and are not currently under consideration by another journal published by or any other publisher.
+- Manuscripts must be submitted with the understanding that they have not been published elsewhere and are not currently under consideration by another journal or any other publisher.

-- The submitting corresponding author is responsible for ensuring that the manuscript article's publication has been approved by all the other coauthors.
+- The submitting corresponding author is responsible for ensuring that all the other coauthors have approved the manuscript article's publication.

-- In order to sustain the peer review system, authors have an obligation to participate in peer review process to evaluate manuscripts from others.
+- To sustain the peer review system, authors must participate in the peer review process to evaluate manuscripts from others.

 - It is a condition for submission of a manuscript that the authors permit editing of the paper for readability.

-- Under open access license, authors retain ownership of the copyright for their content but allow anyone to download, reuse, reprint, modify, distribute, and/or copy the content as long as the original authors and source are cited properly.
+- Under open access license, authors retain ownership of the copyright for their content but allow anyone to download, reuse, reprint, modify, distribute, and copy the content as long as the original authors and source are appropriately cited.

-- When author(s) discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal editor or publisher to retract or correct the manuscript.
+- When an author(s) discovers a significant error or inaccuracy in their published work, the author should promptly notify the journal editor or publisher to retract or correct the manuscript.

-- All authors must know that the submitted manuscripts under review or published with EDUSJ are subject to screening using Plagiarism Prevention Software.
-Plagiarism is a serious violation of publication ethics.
+- All authors must know that the submitted manuscripts under review or published with JES are subject to screening using plagiarism prevention software.
+Plagiarism is a severe violation of publication ethics.

-- All authors must ensure that all authors have read the submission final checklist before being submitted to the EDUSJ.
+- All authors must ensure that all authors have read the final submission checklist before being submitted to the JES.

-- Peer review process: EDUSJ is a double-blind peer reviewed electronic and print biannual publication concerned with all aspects of natural sciences.
+- Peer review process: JES is a double-blind peer-reviewed quarterly publication concerned with all aspects of sciences.

-- Governing Body: EDUSJ has very strong editorial board, whose members are recognized experts in the subject areas included within the journal's scope.
-The full names and affiliations of the journal's editors is provided on the journal’s Web site (https://edusj.mosuljournals.com/journal/editorial.board).
+- Governing body: JES has an editorial board whose members are experts in the subject areas included within the journal's scope.
+The full names and affiliations of the journal's editors are provided on the Editorial Board page.

-- Contact information: Journal is provided the contact information for the editorial office of EDUSJ (https://edusj.mosuljournals.com/journal/contact.us).
+- Contact information: JES provided the contact information with the editor-in-chief on the contact page.

-- Author fees / Access: The Journal database is fully open access and full text of published articles are available for everyone who can get access to the Journal website free of cost.
-Besides, the authors should pay charges for submission, article processing and publication.
+- Author fees / Access: The Journal database is fully open access, and full text of published articles is available for everyone who can access the JES website free of cost.
+Besides, the authors should pay publication fees only.

-- Identification of and dealing with allegations of research misconduct: Editor-in-Chief takes reasonable steps to identify and prevent the publication of papers where research misconduct has occurred, including plagiarism, citation manipulation, and data falsification/fabrication, among others.
+- Identification of and dealing with allegations of research misconduct: The editor-in-chief takes reasonable steps to identify and prevent the publication of papers where research misconduct has occurred, including plagiarism, citation manipulation, and data falsification/fabrication, among others.

 - Web site: A journal's Web site (https://edusj.mosuljournals.com/) contains that care has been taken to ensure high ethical and professional standards.

-- Name of journal: The Journal of Education and Science (EDUSJ) has unique and not be one that is easily confused with another journal
+- Name of journal: The Journal of Education and Science (JES) has unique and not one that is easily confused with another journal.

-- Conflicts of interest: Authors are requested to evident whether impending conflicts do or do not exist while submitting their articles to EDUSJ through Conflict of Interest Disclosure form.
+- Conflicts of interest: Authors are requested to evident whether impending conflicts do or do not exist while submitting their articles to JES through the conflict of interest section in the manuscript.

-- Archiving: A journal's plan for electronic backup and preservation of access to the journal content is clearly indicated (https://edusj.mosuljournals.com/).
+- Archiving: A journal's plan for electronic backup and preservation of access to the journal content is indicated (https://www.iasj.net/iasj/journal/72/about).

 Violation of Publication Ethics

-- Plagiarism: Plagiarism is intentionally using someone else's ideas or other original material as if they are one's own.
-Copying even one sentence from someone else's manuscript, or even one of your own that has previously been published, without proper citation is considered by EDUSJ Journals as plagiarism.
-All manuscripts under review or published with EDUSJ are subject to screening using plagiarism prevention software.
+- Plagiarism: Plagiarism intentionally uses someone else's ideas or other original material as if they are one's own.
+Copying even one sentence from someone else's manuscript, or even one of your own that has previously been published, without proper citation, is considered by JES as plagiarism.
+All manuscripts under review or published with JES are subject to screening using plagiarism prevention software.
 Thus, plagiarism is a serious violation of publication ethics.
-The development of CrossCheck is a service that helps editors to verify the originality of papers.
+The development of CrossCheck is a service that helps editors verify papers' originality.
 CrossCheck is powered by the Ithenticate software from iParadigms, known in the academic community as providers of Turnitin.
 For a searchable list of all journals in the CrossCheck database, please visit: www.ithenticate.com/search

-- Data Fabrication and Falsification: Data fabrication and falsification means the researcher did not really carry out the study, but made up data or results and had recorded or reported the fabricated information.
-Data falsification means the researcher did the experiment, but manipulated, changed, or omitted data or results from the research findings.
+- Data Fabrication and Falsification: Data fabrication and falsification means the researcher did not carry out the study but made up data or results and recorded or reported the fabricated information.
+Data falsification means the researcher did the experiment but manipulated, changed, or omitted data or results from the research findings.

-- Simultaneous Submission: Simultaneous submission occurs when a manuscript (or substantial sections from a manuscript) is submitted to a journal when it is already under consideration by another journal.
+- Simultaneous Submission: Simultaneous submission occurs when a manuscript (or substantial sections from a manuscript) is submitted to a journal when another journal has already considered it.

 - Duplicate Publication: Duplicate publication occurs when two or more papers, without full cross referencing, share essentially the same hypotheses, data, discussion points, and conclusions.